millejoh/emacs-ipython-notebook/doc/source/index.rst

 websocket.el
 """"""""""""

-websocket.el has its logging buffer.
-Sometime its useful to see its log.
-This is how to do that.
+websocket.el has its own logging buffer.
+Sometime it is useful to see this log.
+To do this:

 1. ``(require 'ein-dev)``
 2. ``(setq websocket-debug t)`` or call :el:symbol:`ein:dev-start-debug`.